xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 The reason that I'm harping on this is that  I've  already  tried the alternative, which is to  include `TRUE` and `FALSE` as keywords.
-The problem with that approach is that it  then  requires lexical scanning for EVERY variable name  in every expression.
+The problem with that approach is that it  then  requires lexical scanning for _every_ variable name  in every expression.
 If you'll recall,  I pointed out in [Installment VII](tutor07_lexicalscanning.md)  that  this  slows  the compiler  down considerably.
 As long as  keywords  can't  be  in expressions, we need to do the scanning only at the  beginning of